luvit/luvit/README.markdown

 between node and luvit was on the same order of magnatude with V8 being faster sometimes and Luajit faster sometimes.
 But memory was far more efficient in luvit.
 A small node.js program used about 20 times more memory than a similar luvit program.
-Luvit found it's niche in places like [cloud monitoring][] and scripting on slower devices like Raspberry PIs.
+Luvit found its niche in places like [cloud monitoring][] and scripting on slower devices like Raspberry PIs.
 It had nearly identical APIs to node and thus was easy to learn for developers looking for something like node, but less memory hungry.